-Verrado Elementary School (VES) and Rancho Sante Fe Elementary School (RSF) have the continuum for the cross categorical program that focuses on behavior and social skills.
-The children in this program are cognitively and academically ready but they need intense support in developing appropriate social and behavior skills to be successful within the general education environment.
+Verrado Elementary School, Rancho Santa Fe Elementary School and Verrado Middle School programs focus behavior and social skills.
+The children in this program are cognitively and academically ready for success but they need intense support in developing appropriate social and behavior skills to be successful within the general education environment.

-Palm Valley Elementary School and L. Thomas Heck Middle School have the continuum for the cross categorical program that focuses on children with intellectual disabilities and/or with multiple disabilities.
+Palm Valley Elementary School, L. Thomas Heck Middle School and Litchfield Elementary School programs focus on the needs of children with intellectual disabilities and/or with multiple disabilities.
 The focus is on meeting the unique needs of each child through the use of sensory, academics, functional academics, daily living skills, social and communication skills.

-The Transitional Kindergarten (TK) program was designed to bridge the transition from preschool and kindergarten for students who require more individualized support.
-Transitional kindergarten follows the same curriculum as the general education kindergarten classrooms but does so with a smaller student to staff ratio and more intense supports.
+Scott Libby Elementary School has the Transitional Kindergarten (TK) program which is designed to bridge the transition from preschool and kindergarten for students who require more individualized support.
+TK follows the same curriculum as the general education kindergarten classrooms but does so with a smaller student to staff ratio and more intense supports and gradual inclusion plan.
 The goal of this program is to prepare the students to successfully transition to a general education first grade classroom with resource support services, as needed.

 This program at Scott Libby Elementary School is for students in grades kindergarten through second grade.
 The program is designed for students who have a significant delay in language development or a communication disorder which impacts their communication in an educational setting.
 The program is designed to provide a setting with a smaller class size and staff support to address each child's communication and language needs through intensive, daily instruction.
 The goal is to integrate into general education or transition to another program to meet ongoing needs by third grade.